What Is The DSM? Exploring Psychology’s Diagnostic Guide

 Takeaway

-The Diagnostic and Statistical Manual of Mental Disorders, or the DSM, is a handbook published and frequently updated by the American Psychiatric Association.
+The Diagnostic and Statistical Manual of Mental Disorders, or the DSM, is a handbook published and periodically updated by the American Psychiatric Association.
 It contains categorization and diagnostic criteria for every officially recognized mental illness today in order to help clinicians make accurate diagnoses.

 Explore mental health options online